section-engineering-education/engineering-education/content/articles/neumorphism-vs-glassmorphism-and-their-implementation-using-css-and-html/index.md

 A beautiful user interface (UI) design will ensure a user remains fulfilled by a webpage.
 Developers have many ways of ensuring their UI designs stand out from the rest.

-This article explores how to change the look and feel of your upcoming website using neomorphism and glassmorphism.
+This article explores how to change the look and feel of your upcoming website using neumorphism and glassmorphism.

 #### What You Will Learn

-- The two UI design strategies: neomorphism and glassmorphism.
+- The two UI design strategies: neumorphism and glassmorphism.
 - The importance of an intriguing and captivating UI design.
 - The various points of your page to fit each design strategy.
 - How to use the two design patterns to design a login page using CSS and HTML.